ataiva-software/vertex/infrastructure/disaster-recovery/multi-region-disaster-recovery.md

 Our team continues to work diligently to resolve this issue.
 The next update will be provided in 30 minutes.

-For real-time updates, please visit our status page at https://status.eden.example.com.
+For real-time updates, please visit our status page at https://status.vertex.example.com.

 We apologize for the inconvenience and thank you for your continued patience.

-The Eden Team
+The Vertex Team
 ```

 #### Resolution Template
 ```
-Subject: [RESOLVED] Eden Service Disruption
+Subject: [RESOLVED] Vertex Service Disruption

-Dear Eden Customer,
+Dear Vertex Customer,

-We are pleased to inform you that the service disruption affecting the Eden DevOps Suite has been resolved.
+We are pleased to inform you that the service disruption affecting the Vertex DevOps Suite has been resolved.
 All services are now operating normally.

 Resolution Time: [DATE AND TIME]
 Root Cause: [BRIEF DESCRIPTION OF ROOT CAUSE]